How to Build an Online Community

 If you’ve engaged in online community building before, it’s easier to build trust, as you can showcase your record of success and use it to onboard new members.

-Even once you gain a member’s trust, that doesn’t automatically translate to posting more.
-It’s tough to get the ball rolling on a new online community.
+Even once you gain a member’s trust, that doesn’t automatically translate to them posting more.
+It can be tough to get the ball rolling on a new online community.
 People aren’t sure what to talk about, or they might feel shy about starting the first thread or post ever.

-As the one building community online, you might open some threads or start some posts to get people talking.
+As the one building a community online, you might open some threads and respond or create some topics to get people talking.
 Alternatively, you can privately communicate with some of your members to ask them to start or respond to a post.
+It's not the most glamorous method, but it works.

-It might feel awkward and a bit like pulling teeth at first, but the early days of a community typically play out just like this.
-Once more people begin joining and you gain your footing, the communication will happen without your involvement.
+It might feel a bit like pulling teeth at first, but the early days of a community typically play out just like this.
+Don't feel bad.
+Once more people begin joining and you gain your footing, the communication will happen without your direct involvement.

 You promised a rewards system when you invited members to your community; now it’s time to deliver.
-This is why you should always keep your promises realistic and attainable.
-Otherwise, you will alienate your community, destroy what little trust they had, and fracture the group.
+This is why you should always make your promises realistic and attainable.
+Otherwise, you will alienate your community, destroy what trust they had, and fracture the group.

 Keep the rewards simple, such as gaining more knowledge or building connections.
+You could even create a virtual badge system.
 As your online community members begin posting and interacting more, they will realize those benefits, just as you promised.

 Step 6 – Continue Building

 How to build an online community?
 Well, it never exactly stops, does it?
-Even when you have a good member base, you shouldn’t stop aspiring to onboard new members.
+Even when you have a good member base, you should continue aspiring to onboard new members.

 So, how do you increase your numbers?
 Here are some strategies to utilize: